espocrm/documentation/user-guide/reports.md

 It's possible to have target lists synced with list report results.
 It's convenient for mass email when you would like to send emails only to contacts that meet some criteria at the moment of sending.
 This feature is available on detail view of any target list at 'Sync with Reports' panel.

-## Report Filters (list view filters based on reports)
+## Report Filters

-Compatible with EspoCRM 5.1.0 and greater.
+List view filters based on reports.

 Administrator can create custom list view filters based on specific reports.
 Available at: Administration > Report Filters.
 It's possible to specify teams that will have an access to the filter.

 Note: The layout, that is specified in the report, is not applied to the list view when the filter is selected.

-## Report Panels (detail view panels showing report results)
+## Report Panels

-Compatible with EspoCRM 5.1.0 and greater.
+Detail view panels showing report results.

 Administrator can create custom side and bottom panels for the detail view of the specific entity type.
 It's possible to specify teams that will have an access to the panel.